ctso/klipper_heatsoak/README.md

 # Klipper Heatsoak Plugin

+**WARNING**: Turns out this isn't working at the moment, as this is one big hack around pausing the sdcard in order to make a cancelable heatsoak g-code command.
+Stay tuned!

 A Klipper plugin that heatsoaks your bed until the rate of temperature increase is below a defined threshold.
 The heatsoak can be canceled, which is often complicated to implement in pure G-Code.